Luca3317/OpenLibrary.NET/README.md

   * [Covers API](docs/Covers%20API.md)
   * [AuthorPhotos API](docs/Covers%20API.md)

-For now, the SearchInside API is unsupported.
+As it is still experimental, the SearchInside API is unsupported for now.
-***
-Coming TODO:

-* Add support for the SearchInside API